doriaxengine/doriax-docs/docs/reference/classes/mesh.md

 Enables GPU instancing for this mesh.
 After calling this, use [addInstance](#addinstance) / [updateInstance](#updateinstance) to populate the instance list, then [updateInstances](#updateinstances) to flush changes to the GPU.

+Instancing draws geometry on this entity only.
+Multi-node GLTF models that keep child mesh entities need [static merge](../../manual/3d-graphics.md#merging-static-model-meshes) first (or use a single-mesh / procedural mesh).

 === "C++"

     ```cpp